 Mentally Gifted (PKO): (Policy 114) A student may qualify for the mentally gifted program based on established group ability and/or achievement test scores.
 Differentiated instruction, enrichment, acceleration, special academic events, independent study and group study may be a part of the programming to meet the child's needs.
-The District contact regarding English as a Second Language is Dr. Shannon Varley, Assistant to the Superintendent for Student Achievement, varley@kosd.org 412-571-6004
+The District contact regarding Mentally Gifted is Dr. Shannon Varley, Assistant to the Superintendent for Student Achievement, varley@kosd.org 412-571-6004